SURGroup/UQpy/docs/source/dimension_reduction_doc.rst

 The ``Grassmann`` class is imported using the following command:

->>> from DimensionReduction import Grassmann
+>>> from UQpy.dimension_reduction import Grassmann

 One can use the following command to instantiate the class ``Grassmann``

-.. autoclass:: UQpy.DimensionReduction.Grassmann
+.. autoclass:: UQpy.dimension_reduction.grassman.Grassman
     :members:

 DiffusionMaps